zachlandis/yello/README.md

 - XXXX Use a Rails API backend with a React frontend.

 - Have at least three models on the backend, that include the following:
-    - At least one reciprocal many-to-many relationship (implemented by using 2 has-many-through relationships).
+    - XXXX At least one reciprocal many-to-many relationship (implemented by using 2 has-many-through relationships).
 Note: in order to accomplish this, your project must include a joins table.
 This joins table must include a user submittable attribute.
     - XXXX Full CRUD actions for the resource belonging to the two others (joins).
-        - The update action should be implemented using a form that is pre-filled with existing values for the object.
+        - ?X?X The update action should be implemented using a form that is pre-filled with existing values for the object.
 On submission of the form, the object should update.
 Note: Using a like button or similar will not meet the update requirement.
     - XXXX Minimum of create and read actions for EACH resource.

 - XXXX Follow RESTful routing convention for backend routes.